-We have acted as Bond Counsel in connection with the issuance by the City of Jersey City, in the County of Hudson, New Jersey (the "City") of its \$3,380,950 Qualified General Improvement Bonds (Parking Authority Project), Series 2009A (the "Bonds").
+We have acted as Bond Counsel in connection with the issuance by the City of Jersey City, in the County of Hudson, New Jersey (the "City") of its General Improvement Bonds, Series 2010A in the aggregate principal amount of \$\\\\\ (the "Bonds").
 The Bonds are general obligations of the City and the full faith, credit and taxing power of the City is available to pay the principal of and interest on the Bonds.
-The Bonds are registered as to principal and interest, are issued in fully registered form, are dated the date of delivery, and mature on July 15 in the amounts and in each of the years, and bear interest at the rates set forth in the table below:
+The Bonds are dated the date of delivery, mature on November 1 in each of the years and bear interest at the rates payable on May 1, 2011 and semiannually thereafter on the first day of November and May in each year until maturity as follows: